epiverse-trace/research-compendium/learners/setup.md

 #### 6. Two-factor authentication

-This is only if your have a error message related with Two-factor authentication.
-If not, omit this step.

-If you need to configure the two-factor authentication for GitHub, we recommend you [follow the steps in this guide](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).
+If you have an error message related to Two-factor authentication, follow the [steps in this GitHub guide](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication).

 :::